lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Encoding of bstr_identifier {#bstr_id}

-A bstr_identifier is a special encoding for byte strings, used throughout the protocol to encode those short byte strings that can, as CBOR ints in the interval -24 to 23 (which only require one byte).
+Byte strings are encoded in CBOR as two or more bytes, whereas integers in the interval -24 to 23 are encoded in CBOR as one byte.

-Byte strings of length greater than one are encoded as CBOR byte strings.
+bstr_identifier is a special encoding of byte strings, used throughout the protocol to enable the encoding of the shortest byte strings as integers that only require one byte of CBOR encoding.

-Byte strings of length one are encoded as the corresponding integer - 24.
+The bstr_identifier encoding is defined as follows: Byte strings in the interval h'00' to h'2f' are encoded as the corresponding integer minus 24, which are all represented by one byte CBOR ints.
+Other byte strings are encoded as CBOR byte strings.

 For example, the byte string h'59e9' encoded as a bstr_identifier is equal to h'59e9', while the byte string h'2a' is encoded as the integer 18.